tretomaszewski/BrainHackingChip/README.md

 - Custom CFG functions!
 You can set `cfg_func` on each layer to any function you would like.
 See `chip_settings.py` for more details and an example of a Repulsor CFG function.

 - Sample the negative prompts and see their output in the console!
 It looks pretty scrambled, but it could be helpful for debugging.
-Turn on `chip.output_negative_samples` in `chip_settings.py`.
+Turn on `chip.output_extra_samples` in `chip_settings.py`.

 ## Brain-Hacking Chip only works for the Exllamav2 model loader specifically (NOT Exllamav2_HF, NOT llama.cpp, nor any other)